curatimeXai/Github-Onboarding/README.md

 # 💊🫀 MLThrive 🏫📕

-Welcome to the central hub of the **Machine Learn Thrive** project, led by Johannes Gutenberg University Mainz.
+Welcome to the central hub of the **Machine Learning Thrive** project, led by Johannes Gutenberg University Mainz.

 This repository defines the development and QA standards across all repositories, including task tracking, Git branching conventions, bug reporting, and project board management.